Tightness in contact metric 3-manifolds: Characteristic foliations and contact topology

 \section{Characteristic foliations and contact topology}

 In this section we recall the definition of the characteristic foliation of a surface in a contact 3--manifold and use it to study the tightness radius of a compatible metric.
-After some general considerations, in the second subsection we discuss characteristic foliations on spheres and prove Theorem~\ref{thm:onspheres}.
-In the last subsection we prove a simple lemma about contact structures on solid tori that will be used in the next section.